troglobit/inadyn/README.md

         alias          = myalias.dd-dns.de
 	}

-For <https://www.namecheap.com> DDNS it can look as follows.
+For <https://www.namecheap.com> DDNS can look as follows.
 Please notice how the alias syntax differs between these two DDNS providers.
 You need to investigate details like this yourself when using the generic/custom DDNS plugin:

     custom namecheap {
         username    = myuser